WandaVision: Characters and universe

 After receiving Marvel Studios' initial ideas for the series, Schaeffer helped figure out what they meant for the characters.
-Shakman and Schaeffer watched all the existing MCU footage of Maximoff and Vision, including footage that did not make it into the previous MCU films such as unused dailies.
-While exploring this footage, Schaeffer was drawn to mundane character moments such as Maximoff and Vision cooking paprikash in Captain America: Civil War (2016) and the two enjoying their time together in Scotland in Avengers: Infinity War (2018).
+Shakman and Schaeffer watched all the existing MCU footage of Wanda and Vision, including footage that did not make it into the previous MCU films such as unused dailies.
+While exploring this footage, Schaeffer was drawn to mundane character moments such as Wanda and Vision cooking paprikash in the MCU film Captain America: Civil War (2016) and the two enjoying their time together in Scotland in the film Avengers: Infinity War (2018).
 Schaeffer said there was a wonder and sincerity to the pair, and felt their family dynamic within a sitcom setting would result in a calm, warm feeling despite the ridiculous premise of the series.
 She found the pair appealing because they are both outsiders who "find each other.
 They're both different with capital Ds."

-WandaVision begins three weeks after the events of Avengers: Endgame (2019), and is set in the fictional town of Westview, New Jersey, which was named as a reference to Feige's hometown of Westfield, New Jersey, but with the initials "W" and "V".
-The series shows how Maximoff grew up in an Eastern European country and formed a love for the black-market DVDs of American sitcoms that her father sold.
-Schaeffer was excited to use the series to give social commentary while telling a story about character and grief, as she found Maximoff's grief to be relatable.
-A grief counselor was consulted, and Shakman said the entire series was about Maximoff learning to process and overcome her grief.
-Schaeffer was committed to depicting Maximoff as a fully realized character, including showing aspects of her that had not been seen much previously in the MCU such as her joy and humor.
-A great concern for Schaeffer, Livanos, and the writers was avoiding a portrayal of Maximoff that made her seem crazy or out of control, as some of her comic book appearances have done, and Schaeffer hoped they gave a "nuanced portrayal of a very complicated woman".
-Olsen believed Schaeffer was one of the first writers to work with Maximoff who understood the "360 of [her] inner and exterior world".
+WandaVision begins three weeks after the events of the MCU film Avengers: Endgame (2019), and is set in the fictional town of Westview, New Jersey, which was named as a reference to Feige's hometown of Westfield, New Jersey, but with the initials "W" and "V".
+The series shows how Wanda grew up in an Eastern European country and formed a love for the black-market DVDs of American sitcoms that her father sold.
+Schaeffer was excited to use the series to give social commentary while telling a story about character and grief, as she found Wanda's grief to be relatable.
+A grief counselor was consulted, and Shakman said the entire series was about Wanda learning to process and overcome her grief.
+Schaeffer was committed to depicting Wanda as a fully realized character, including showing aspects of her that had not been seen much previously in the MCU such as her joy and humor.
+A great concern for Schaeffer, Livanos, and the writers was avoiding a portrayal of Wanda that made her seem crazy or out of control, as some of her comic book appearances have done, and Schaeffer hoped they gave a "nuanced portrayal of a very complicated woman".
+Olsen believed Schaeffer was one of the first writers to work with Wanda who understood the "360 of [her] inner and exterior world".